xNik3e/xNik3e/README.md

 📖 I'm currently learning **Flutter and Dart**.

-🤝 I want to develop myself and broaden my horizons by taking up a job.
+🤝 I am currently working as a Java/Android Developer at JSW IT Systems.

 💞️ I'd like to talk about my interests and hobbies, but it's better not to turn this into my personal blog 😅.
 Tl;dr I'm intrested in everything that's complex enough to bore ordinary people to death.